Ayush-gupta-dev/DVM-R1-timeTable/README.md

 # DVM-R1-timeTable

+# How to Run?
+* run main.py from terminal

 ## Requirements fulfilled::
 1. TimeTable in excel with admin privilige password
 2. CSV exported from instance of Sections and checks for TimeClash for users